unoplatform/calculator/README.md

+## We welcome you here and hope to see your valuable contributions to our repositories.

 # Uno Calculator

 The Uno Calculator is a port of the [Windows Calculator](https://github.com/microsoft/calculator) to C# and to the [Uno Platform](https://platform.uno) for iOS, Android and WebAssembly.